 - Classification of bonding modes and stereochemical arrangement of complexes containing pseudohalides, existence of co-ligand isomerism - Magnetochemistry of new bi- or multistable compounds with switching between their magnetic states, which can be activated by external triggers (light, temperature, pressure...) - Magnetic behaviours of manganese(II), iron (II), iron (III), cobalt (II), nickel (II), and copper (II) complexes (magnetic anisotropy, spin crossover, molecular magnetism, nanomagnetism) - Chemical crystallography of inorganic, coordination and organic compounds - Study of new copper and manganese complexes as potential anti-inflammatory and anti-cancer drugs - Chemistry and electrochemistry of molten salts, theoretical problems of electrowinning of aluminium - Spent nuclear fuel treatment - Surface treatment of metals - Preparation of filling powder to polymer composites - Low-waste technologies, Waste disposal - Modern fertilizers - Development of new types of bioceramics based on hydroxyapatite and its composites, bioactive materials and biocomposites ceramics-biopolymers, evaluation of bioactivity

-- 3D Print (additive manufacturing) of ceramic materials.
-Synthesis of advanced ceramic materials and new types of inorganic phosphors - Development of environmentally friendly cements and utilization of municipal and industrial waste for cement production - Ceramic and cement foams
+- 3D Print (additive manufacturing) of advanced ceramic and phosphor materials - Development of environmentally friendly cements and utilization of municipal and industrial waste for cement production - Ceramic and cement foams.

 The Institute has cooperation with the following institutions: